Sandroggy/summerschool2019-ai/README.md

 ## Results
 We got 99.12% accuracy on the test dataset

-### Things we've try to improve
+### Things we've tried to improve
-1. Add an initializer to initialize every weight to a random number before training instead of 0 as first value.
+1. Add an initializer to initialize every weight to a random number before training instead of 0 as default value.
   ````python
   tf.keras.initializers.RandomUniform(minval=-500, maxval=500, seed=None)
   ````